ming053l/CSAKD/README.md

 # CSAKD: Knowledge Distillation with Cross Self-Attention for Hyperspectral and Multispectral Image Fusion

-The pytorch implementation of "CSAKD: Knowledge Distillation with Cross Self-Attention for Hyperspectral and Multispectral Image Fusion".
+The offical pytorch implementation of "CSAKD: Knowledge Distillation with Cross Self-Attention for Hyperspectral and Multispectral Image Fusion".
 Submitted to IEEE Transaction on Image Processing (TIP 2024).

 ## [[Paper Link (arXiv)]](https://arxiv.org/abs/2404.15781)